 These broiled tilapia fillets make a healthy main dish, and they are super simple to prepare and cook.

-Tilapia is one of my favorite types of fish to cook.
+Tilapia is a very popular fish to cook, and there are many ways to prepare it.
 The fillets are thin and cook quickly, and the flavor is mild.
 Not to mention the fact that it's easy on the budget!
 It pairs well with many kinds of sauces, spices, and herbs, and it is a low mercury fish.
 One fillet per person should be enough -- the fillets average about 5 ounces each.

 If you prefer to bake the fish, see the tips and variations for directions.